udippant/base-drafts/draft-ietf-quic-tls.md

 ## Rejecting 0-RTT

 A server rejects 0-RTT by rejecting 0-RTT at the TLS layer.
-This also prevents QUIC from sending 0-RTT data.
+This also prevents QWIK from sending 0-RTT data.
 A server will always reject 0-RTT if it sends a TLS HelloRetryRequest.

 When 0-RTT is rejected, all connection characteristics that the client assumed